Confidence sets for phylogenetic trees: Structure

 \subsection{Limit theorems and the log map}

-While theory for central limit theorems for Fr\'{e}chet means on metric spaces has been well-developed \citep{Bhattacharya:vk}, these generally rely on homeomorphisms to $\mathbbm{R}^n$ from measureable subsets of the space known to contain the true Fr\'{e}chet mean $\mu$ of the probability measure $F$, However, due to the orthant multiplicities of our metric space of interest, \tm, inverse functions will not exist for candidate homeomorphisms except restricted to subsets wholly contained in a single orthant, because tree space cannot be completely embedded in Euclidean space (see, for example, \citep[p.
-2720]{nye11}).
+While theory for central limit theorems for Fr\'{e}chet means on metric spaces has been well-developed \citep{Bhattacharya:vk}, these generally rely on homeomorphisms to $\mathbbm{R}^n$ from measurable subsets of the space known to contain the true Fr\'{e}chet mean $\mu$ of the probability measure $F$, However, due to the stratified structure of \tmm, inverse functions will not exist for candidate homeomorphisms except restricted to subsets wholly contained in a single orthant.
 Thus without assuming the topology of the true mean {\it a priori}, general results for CLTs on manifolds are insufficient for tree mean inference.

-To overcome these difficulties, \citep{blow2} developed a mapping from \tmm to \rmm and proved mapped multivariate normality of the sample Fr\'{e}chet mean around the true Fr\'{e}chet mean, deriving expressions for the covariance based on the distribution $F$.
+To overcome these difficulties, \cite{blow2} developed a mapping from \tmm to \rmm and proved mapped multivariate normality of the sample Fr\'{e}chet mean around the true Fr\'{e}chet mean, deriving expressions for the covariance based on the distribution $F$ (see also \cite{barden2017}).
 While the proposed mapping, called the log map, is not a homeomorphism, it elegantly deals with samples from multiple topologies, taking advantage of similarities between tree space and Euclidean space while respecting their different combinatorial structures.

-The log map function of \citep{blow2}, $\log_{T^*}(T)$, captures both the distance and direction from a base tree $T^*$ to a target tree $T$.
-For now, we consider only base trees off the orthant boundaries, though we return to this issue in Section~\ref{discussion}.
-Formally, $\log_{T^*}(T): \tmm \rightarrow \rmm$ is defined as where $\gamma(T^*,T)$ is the geodesic distance between $T^*$ and $T$, and $\mathbf{v}_{T^*}(T)$ is a specifically chosen unit vector from $T^*$ to $T$ that reflects the direction of the first segment of the geodesic (details below).
-The modified log map (MLM) positions this vector to originate from the base tree, for $\mathbf{t}^*$ the coordinates in \rmm of $T ^*$'s edge lengths.
-For a meticulous description of the correct permutations of the ordering of the edge lengths necessary to maintain invariance across multiple argument topologies, see \cite{blow2}.
+The log map function of \cite{blow2}, $\log_{T^*}(T)$, captures both the distance and direction from a base tree $T^*$ to a target tree $T$.
+For now, we consider only base trees off the orthant boundaries, though we return to this issue in Sections \ref{turtles} and \ref{discussion}.
+Formally, $\log_{T^*}(T): \tmm \rightarrow \rmm$ is defined as where $d(T^*,T)$ is the geodesic distance between $T^*$ and $T$, and $\mathbf{v}_{T^*}(T)$ is a specifically chosen unit vector from $T^*$ to $T$ that reflects the direction of the first segment of the geodesic (details below).
+The modified log map (MLM) is a translation of the log map.
+It positions this vector to originate from the base tree, for $\mathbf{t}^*$ the coordinates in \rmm of $T ^*$'s internal edge lengths.
+Note that while $T^*$ is a phylogenetic tree, $\mathbf{t}^*$ is a vector.
+For a description of the correct permutations of the ordering of the edge lengths necessary to maintain invariance across multiple argument topologies, see \cite{blow2}.